richardcsuwandi/richardcsuwandi.github.io/_posts/2025-06-10-agents-world-models.md

 If you find this post useful, please cite it as:

 <div class="citation-box">
 Suwandi, R. C. (Jun 2025).
-No World Model, No General AI.
-Posterior Update. https://richardcsuwandi.github.io/blog/2025/agents-world-models/.
+No World Model, No General AI. https://richardcsuwandi.github.io/blog/2025/agents-world-models/.
 </div>

 Or in BibTeX format: